Introduction to graph theory and basic algorithms: Flows on graphs

 \begin{st}[Sum of flows] Consider a flow network $G$ with two flows: $f_1$ and $f_2$.
 If $f_1(u,v)+f_2(u,v)\leq c(u,v)$ for any edge $(u,v)$ then $f_1+f_2$ also a flow and $F(f_1+f_2)= F_1+F_2$. \end{st} \begin{proof} It easy holds from definition. \end{proof}

-\begin{thm}[Decomposition of flow] For a positive flow $f: F > 0$ there exist at most $\|E\|$ simple paths $P_i$ from $s$ to $t$ and simple cycles $C_i$ such that where $f(P) = \min_{e\in P,\ f(e) > 0} f(e)$ and \end{thm} \begin{proof} Since the flow $f$ is positive then there exists an edge $(s, v_1)$ with positive flow $f(s, v_1)$.
+\begin{thm}[Decomposition of flow] For a positive flow $f: F > 0$ there exist at most $\|E\|$ simple paths $P_i$ from $s$ to $t$ and simple cycles $C_i$ such that where $f(P) = \mint_{e\in P,\ f(e) > 0} f(e)$ and \end{thm} \begin{proof} Since the flow $f$ is positive, there exists an edge $(s, v_1)$ with positive flow $f(s, v_1)$.
 By the skew symmetry $f(v_1, s) = - f(s, v_1)$ and thus by conservation of a flow there exists an edge $(v_1, v_2)$ with positive flow $f(v_1, v_2)$.
+Then the same holds for the edge $(v_1, v_2)$.
 If these procedure reaches $t$ then denote this path by $P_1$.
-If these procedure reaches some visited vertex then denote this corresponded simple cycle by $C_1$.
-Let's denote this cycle or path by $P$.
+If these procedure reaches some visited vertex then denote the corresponded visited simple cycle by $C_1$.
+Let's denote this cycle or path just by $P$.